basecamp/kamal-site/docs/configuration/accessories.md

 ## [Custom command](#custom-command)

-You can set a custom command to run in the container, if you do not want to use the default:
+You can set a custom command to run in the container if you do not want to use the default:

 ```yaml
     cmd: "bin/mysqld"